πŸ“ The "REBEL" animator πŸ“–

 10/1/20163 min read

-In my book "The Diary of unspoken Things" I have dedicated an entire chapter to this topic, namely "The Handbook of the Rebel Animator", a useful guide for anyone who wants to try this experience and wants to live it in an "anarchist" way.
+In my book "The Diary of unspoken Things" I even dedicated an entire chapter to this topic, namely "The Handbook of the Rebel Animator", a useful guide for anyone who wants to try this experience and wants to live it in an "anarchist" way.

 Keep reading the Blog...